Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Results

 \subsection{Wolf Mass Estimator}

 On the left of Figure \ref{fig:wolf_ratios}, we summarise the results of the application of the 2-D Wolf mass estimator on our sample of dwarfs in the 2 Milky Way potentials, obtained through fitting surface brightness profiles to our dwarfs.
-We display the results for the present day as well as the nearest peri and apocentres.
+We display the results for the present day as well as the nearest peri- and apocentres.
 It is clear that in the `light' potential, the mass within the half-mass radius is typically overestimated, while in the `heavy' potential the mass is typically underestimated by $\sim$5-10~per~cent.
 Exceptions to this include Ursa Minor, where both in the `heavy' and the `light' potential, the mass is underestimated.
-For Draco, Sculptor and Ursa Minor -- the dwarfs which come closest to the Milky Way -- we see some discrepancies in the accuracy of masses estimated at peri and apocentre.
 For mass estimates at the present day, the true value lies within the 68~per~cent confidence levels in both potentials for all dwarfs but Ursa Minor in the heavy potential.

 We compare these results with those using an alternative procedure of obtaining the projected half-mass radii directly from the cumulative distribution of bound mass.
 We also use the mean line-of-sight velocity dispersion within this half-mass radius instead of the numerically interpolated (and integrated) luminosity-weighted average line-of-sight dispersion as in Equation \ref{eq:wolf_2d}.
 The results are shown on the right of Figure~\ref{fig:wolf_ratios}.
 The method improves the performance of the estimator in some cases (Fornax), but also appears to disagree with the luminosity-averaged estimator, particularly at apocentres, with higher mass estimates in the heavy potential and lower mass estimates in the light potential.